Information Technology Manager

 - organisations are moving their information systems online

-- there are increasing numbers of websites and software applications (apps), which need technical systems and support
+- many websites and software applications (apps) need technical systems and support

-- people with IT skills and experience are needed to manage these systems and the people working on them.
+- organisations need people with IT skills and experience to manage these systems and their staff.

-Although there are more than 6,000 IT managers, this is not enough to meet demand.
-As a result, ICT project manager, (IT manager) appears on Immigration New Zealand’s long-term skill shortage list.
-This means the Government is actively encouraging skilled IT managers from overseas to work in New Zealand.
+As a result, ICT project manager, (IT manager), ICT Manager and Chief Information Officer appear on Immigration New Zealand's Green List.
+This means the Government is actively encouraging skilled IT/ICT managers from overseas to work in New Zealand.

 Types of employers varied